-Screen4 have teamed up with a leading UK based diagnostics company to exclusively provide this revolutionary Finger Prick (back to lab) IgG Antibody Test – to businesses and members of the public across the UK.
+Screen4 (Yorkshire) Ltd have teamed up with a leading UK based diagnostics company to exclusively provide this revolutionary Finger Prick (back to lab) IgG Antibody Test – to businesses and members of the public across the UK.

 - The test, which is CE Marked and has been independently evaluated against traditional blood draw collection methods – will be ready for sale and distribution in the coming weeks.